tx4x/fs/README.md

 ## append(path, data, [options])
 asynchronous: **appendAsync(path, data, [options])**

 Appends given data to the end of file.
-If file (or any parent directory) doesn't exist, creates it/them.
+If file or any parent directory doesn't exist it will be created.

-**parameters:**
+**arguments:**
 `path` the path to file.
 `data` data to append (can be `String` or `Buffer`).
 `options` (optional) `Object` with possible fields: